mia-platform/documentation/docs/release_notes/RN_v8-7/platform_8-7-0_releasenotes.md

 Two precious new features have been introduced in the Runtime area: from today, in the Pod details, you can find the Pod Events and the Pod Describe (as JSON).

-#### Events of the namespace

-A new section has been introduced in the Runtime area that shows all the events of the namespace in a practical and intuitive way.

 #### Microservices replicas now accept environment variable interpolation

 In Microservices section, it is now possible to set the Static replicas field by interpolating an environment variable using `{{VAR}}` syntax.